MarkReddy87/Battleships/README.md

 You sunk my battleship is a python terminal game, which runs in the Code Institute mock terminal on Heroku.

 Can you win against the computer?
-Find and sink the battleship hidden on the playing board and the gloy is yours!!
+Find and sink the battleship hidden on the playing board and the glory is yours!!

 [Please view my live project here](https://you-sunk-my-battleship.herokuapp.com/)